 Then one day, a rabbi walks into the Vatican... and this is where my career path starts to sound like a bar joke.
 But it's true, I did get a call from the son of an American rabbi who taught at a Pontifical University in Rome.
 He had been close to Pope John Paul II.
 The pope had just passed away and this rabbi wanted to make sure that his history-changing work of interreligious dialogue, which had dramatically improved relations between Jews and Catholics, didn't get lost in events.
-And that is what started my niche specialty: working at the nexus of media, faith and social justice advocacy.
+And that is what started a niche specialty: working at the nexus of media, faith and social justice advocacy.
 Faith leaders and organizations can provide a thoughtful and inclusive voice and lens that influences important domestic and international issues.
 Of course, I work with plenty of secular organizations, too.

 This follows my role as "first-in" producer of the award-winning documentary, No Place On Earth, the story of the longest underground survival in recorded history, set against the backdrop of WWII Ukraine.
 It premiered at the Toronto International Film Festival in 2012, has been seen on six continents in theatres, on television and in festivals, and is stilling traveling the world today.